Intern-S1-MO: Long-horizon Reasoning Agent for Olympiad?Level Mathematical Problem Solving: RL training for Evolution of math agents

 To address this, we adopt a Bayesian perspective and model the latent reasoning quality $p \in [0,1]$ as a random variable.
 We place a uniform prior $p \sim \text{Beta}(1,1)$, encoding no initial assumption about solution validity.
 After observing $k$ successful verifications in $n$ independent PV trials, the conjugate Beta-Bernoulli update yields the posterior:

-Instead of using point estimates (e.g., posterior mean), we define the reward as the probability that this solution is \textit{strictly better} than a canonical “completely invalid” baseline—one that fails all $n$ checks ($k=0$).
-Let $p_1 \sim \text{Beta}(k+1, n-k+1)$ represents the quality of the current solution and $p_0 \sim \text{Beta}(1, n+1)$ that of the baseline.
+Instead of using point estimates (\eg, posterior mean), we define the reward as the probability that this solution is strictly better than a canonical completely invalid baseline, one that fails all $n$ checks ($k=0$).
+Let $p_1 \sim \text{Beta}(k+1, n-k+1)$ represent the quality of the current solution and $p_0 \sim \text{Beta}(1, n+1)$ that of the baseline.
 The reward is then:

 This formulation provides a principled, probabilistically calibrated reward that accounts for uncertainty in the verification process.
 It naturally suppresses spurious signals from low-pass outcomes while preserving strong gradients for high-confidence valid solutions.